General Info – summary

 Distribution & Ecology

 This succulent tree is endemic in southern Africa (Endemism is the ecological state of a species being unique to a defined geographic location).
 This tree does not survive in cold, wet areas.
-It grows in the desert and semi-desert of Namibia – at least as far north as Walvis Bay, and the Northern Cape and as far east as the Upington area.
-Here it can survive temperatures as high as 43 degrees C. Trees also occur close to the sea.
+It grows in the desert and semi-desert of Namibia – at least as far north as Walvis Bay and also grows in the Northern Cape in South Africa here, as well as to the east as far as the Upington area.
 These plants mainly grow on very dry rocky ridges.
+This plant can survive temperatures as high as 43 degrees C. To the north, plants tend to occur on the southern slopes and to the south; they tend to grow on slopes facing north (temperature adjustment).
+Trees also occur close to the sea.
 An unusual group of these trees occurs near the Orange River between Pofadder and Pella and there is another near Keetmanshoop in southern Namibia.
-The tree occurs at the Karoo Desert National Botanical Garden in town of Worcester (located 120km northeast of Cape Town).
+The tree can be seen at the Karoo Desert National Botanical Garden in town of Worcester (located 120km northeast of Cape Town).
 Animals.
 The flowers produce quantities of nectar and this attracts insects, birds and baboons.
 The baboons tear the flowers apart to gain access to the nectar.
 The tree is a favourite nesting place for sociable weavers (Philetairus socius) which have roughly the same distribution as this tree.
 The multi-chambered nests they build may become huge – enclosing successive generations of sociable weavers.
-Pied Barbets make their nests in the stems.
+Plump looking Pied Barbets (Tricholaema leucomelas) make their nests in holes dug into the stems.
 Bees collect nectar and are at least partly responsible for pollination.
-Trees have been planted near Augrabies Falls.
+These trees have been planted near Augrabies Falls.
+Climate change is contributing to the decline of species.

 Ethnobotany

+This plant was grown in Kew Gardens in the UK over 200 years ago!
 Flower buds are edible.
-Bushmen use the soft Branches to make quivers for holding their arrows.
-This is where the common name “Quiver Tree” originated.
-Expose seeds to direct sunlight before planting.
+Before planting, expose seeds to direct sunlight.
 Plant the seeds in pure sand.
 Bone meal introduced into the soil will help root development.
-Good drainage is essential, and this can be helped by planting the seedlings on a slope where there is all day direct sunlight.
+Good drainage is essential, and this can be enhanced by planting the seedlings on a slope where there is all day direct sunlight.
 Water very sparingly – mainly in the growing season.
 The plants grow quickly but are frost sensitive.
-However, the plant was grown in Kew over 200 years ago!
-Cuttings should be thoroughly dried in a shaded area before planting.
+Cuttings should be thoroughly dried for several days in a shaded area before planting.
 In suitable places, these trees are now being quite widely grown for decoration.
 These plants may survive for 80 years.
 They do best away from cold and damp places.
 Local medicine makes use of parts of the tree.
+Control of sap-sucking insect like aphids may be necessary.

 References